poquirion/hpc-genomics-workflow/_episodes/05-variant_calling.md

 ### Interactive session

-We do not what the login nodes to be use for computing, but it is often useful to have an interactive session to test code and to analyze some of our data.
-That can help us undersant how much cpu or ram steps in our code will need.
+We do not want the login nodes to be use for computing, but it is often useful to have an interactive session to test code and to analyze some of our data.
+This help us understand how much cpu or ram steps in our code will need, and also to simpely remove bugs and typos form our scripts.
 The `salloc` command will open an interactive session for you on a compute node.
 Here his how it can be done:

 ~~~
-$ salloc -A def-poq-tr --mem-per-cpu 2375
+$ salloc -A def-training-wa --mem-per-cpu 2375
 ~~~
 {: .bash}

+We are now on a compute node, ready to run code.
+If this does not work, please use the pink post-it.

 ### Index the reference genome